mujtabach2/LangauageApp/README.md

 ## Todo

-- make basic questions to allow basic inputs
+- get images for mode
 - add in voice recognition
-- make gui
+- make gui for chatbox and implement the script
-- think about user authy most likely no
+- make new api code